gxercavins/gcp-snippets/data-studio/README.md

 Currently, these are the examples available:

 * **Histogram to include customers by condition**: we want to be able to include/exclude all customers who purchased (or not) a particular product.
+* **Histogram to include null dimension values**: we want to display a complete hourly histogram (0-23h) regardless of there being hours without events.

 ## License